 You may also submit these application materials by mail.
 Once the SSA processes your request and updates its records, you must wait at least 24 hours before updating the information on your vehicle registration credentials.

-Get step-by-step information on how to change your name with the SSA and the ADOR in our free in-depth guide.
+Get helpful information on how to change your name with the SSA and the ADOR in our free guide.

 Your Alabama Name Change Checklist

 To change name on car registration credentials, you will typically need to visit the license plate-issuing office in the county where your car is registered.
 You cannot change your name online, by mail or by email, as you will need to provide the license plate issuing agent with a certified copy of your name change document.

 To change your vehicle registration information, you may present a copy of your marriage certificate, divorce decree, court order or other legal documentation.
 Additionally, you must present proof of identity, your vehicle’s current state-issued certificate of title and a completed application for a certificate of title.

 If you finance your vehicle and a lienholder has the vehicle title, you will need to contact them to send the currevt title to the office where you can complete the transaction.
 Alternatively, the county license office can request the title on your behalf.

 As proof of complying with the state’s Mandatory Liability Insurance (MLI) law, you will typically need to present proof of a valid automobile insurance policy when updating the information on your vehicle’s registration and titling credentials.
 If you need to change your auto registration information but you finance the registered vehicle, you may also need written permission from your lienholder.